 Socialist central planning of the economy has proven utterly disastrous time and time again.
 What makes us think we have the ability or the right to dictate to people what health risks they are allowed to take?
 How can someone working in government who has never met you possibly know what’s best for you?
 Since no one knows the future, we often can’t be sure of the best choice for ourselves.
 But given that uncertainty, there is certainly no one qualified to weigh risk and reward for anyone else.
 There is dignity in choosing our own paths, bearing responsibility, and working through the consequences.
-A top-down mandate dictating how individuals navigate a temporary epidemic that is killing less than 2 percent of those who get it strips us of that dignity.
+A top-down mandate dictating how individuals navigate a temporary epidemic that is killing three percent of those who get it strips us of that dignity.
 It robs us of the responsibilities inherent to the human condition.
 It conditions us to accept subservience of our God-given faculties to the judgment of faraway bureaucrats.

 Here’s what lifting mandates – whether full lockdown or “only” mask requirements doesn’t mean: it doesn’t mean that everyone will be ordered to go to a crowded mall and lick the door handles.
 It doesn’t mean that anyone will be forced to go outside at all.
 It merely reopens that latter option to anyone who judges risks acceptable.
 Do you honestly believe that anyone anywhere, much less anyone in government, knows enough about you to override your judgment?